Stateford/voting-app/README.md

 * https://thinkster.io/angularjs-jwt-auth

 ## TODO
-* set up user creation with proper hashing
+* remove dbsearch script and use it properly in routes
 * set up proper authentication for local users
+* set up passport and passport-local
 * set up proper poll storage
 * require ngRoute for deciding which user is logged in from URL

 ## BUGS
-* password not hashing
+* duplicate users can be created